-The skin is considered the body’s largest organ.
-Skin is made up of multiple layers that protect the body from germs and other environmental toxins.
+The skin is the body’s largest organ.
+It consists of multiple layers that protect the body from germs and other environmental toxins.
 Skin has many purposes including temperature regulation and insulation.
 A film called the “acid mantle” covers healthy skin and acts as a barrier.
 Household chemicals and detergents can strip the acid mantle causing all kinds of skin problems including acne, eczema, rashes, and dry flakes.
 Medicinal herbs and essential oils can help heal most skin problems and protect from further damage.

 Skin can develop many problems.
 Symptoms of poor skin health include sores, spots, cracks, oiliness, dryness, scaling, itching, chapping, pimples, and rash.
 Causes are varied and may include stress, caffeine overload, allergies, high copper levels, poor digestion, constipation, poor circulation, lack of exercise, sun damage, irritating cosmetics, liver malfunction, air pollution, dehydration, and drug or alcohol abuse.

 Healthy skin requires good diet and lots of water.
 Include citrus fruits, whole grains, carrots, beets, cucumbers, and other fresh veggies in the diet to maintain beautiful skin.

 Herbs especially suited for use in healing and protecting the skin include rose hips, evening primrose oil, green tea, echinacea, sage, ginseng, calendula, burdock root, rosemary, aloe, dandelion, lavender, and chamomile.
 Any herbal tea that cleanses the blood can be used to improve the skin.
 Drink in tea and apply as wash or lotion.